questras/WorkoutApp/README.md

 # Workout App
 This is a mobile app for workouts.
 Created for university class: Languages and tools for programming II.

-A user can navigate to exercises and workouts:

 <img src="/screenshots/drawer.png" width="300">

 ## Exercises